haddocking/haddocking.github.io/education/biomolecular-simulations-2018/HADDOCK_tutorial/index.md

 - Bound structures of homologous proteins are known and can be used to approximate the bound structure of the receptor.
 - Bound structures of the protein with different ligands are known.

-<a class="prompt prompt-question">Providing we can find either bound structures of close homologous
+<a class="prompt prompt-question">Assuming we can find either bound structures of close homologous
-proteins or  bound structures of our protein of interest with different ligands, how would you select the best template for the docking?</a>
+proteins or bound structures of our target protein with different ligands, how would you select the best template for the docking?</a>

 Based on our previous experience with the [D3R](https://drugdesigndata.org/) challenges, we decided to use ligand